margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(atb1, $fontColor="white", $bgColor="blue", $borderColor="grey")
 ```

-The following diagram shows the result of deploying an application and the corresponding workload artifacts with a Compose deployment profile (the result of `compose up`).
+The following diagram shows the result of deploying an application and the corresponding components with a Compose deployment profile (the result of `compose up`).

 ```mermaid
 C4Component